sadistech/nesromtool2/README.md

     $ make

-That should leave you with a file `./bin/nrt` that you can copy somewhere into your `PATH` and start using:
+That should leave you with a series of executables:

+ * `nrt` -- the main `nrt` executable; used for working directly with `.nes` ROM files.
+ * `chr2png` -- a tool used to convert standalone CHR bank files to 4-color indexed bitmap PNG files.
+ * `png2chr` -- a tool that does the opposite of `chr2png`: converts indexed color bitmap PNG files into standalone CHR bank files
+ * `nrt_builder` -- a utility for generating "valid" `.nes` ROM files used for internal testing.

+You can then copy the executables to a location in your `PATH` so that you can start using the tools.

-    $ cp bin/nrt /usr/local/bin
+    $ cp bin/* /usr/local/bin/

 > In the future, I may swith to autotools for building so that build issues will be less of a thing and there
 > will also be something like a `make install` process.
 But that time is not now.

 ### Usage

+#### `nrt`

 `nrt` follows a similar commandline usage pattern throughout: